Kotlin/KEEP/proposals/type-aliases.md

 ```

 If a function return type is `Nothing`, it should be specified explicitly in function declaration.
-Type alias expanding to `Nothing` in a position of function return type is an error.
+Type alias expanding to `Nothing` in a position of function return type or property type is an error.
 ```
 typealias Empty = Nothing

-fun throws(): Empty = ...       // Error: return type Nothing should be specified explicitly
+fun throws(): Empty = ...       // Error: return type Nothing should be specified explicitly val alsoThrows: Empty =
 ```

 ### Type alias companion object